Reactive oxygen species: Cause of aging

 According to the free radical theory of aging, oxidative damage initiated by reactive oxygen species is a major contributor to the functional decline that is characteristic of aging.
 While studies in invertebrate models indicate that animals genetically engineered to lack specific antioxidant enzymes (such as SOD), in general, show a shortened lifespan (as one would expect from the theory), the converse manipulation, increasing the levels of antioxidant enzymes, has yielded inconsistent effects on lifespan (though some studies in Drosophila do show that lifespan can be increased by the overexpression of MnSOD or glutathione biosynthesizing enzymes).
 Also contrary to this theory, deletion of mitochondrial SOD2 can extend lifespan in Caenorhabditis elegans.

 In mice, the story is somewhat similar.
 Deleting antioxidant enzymes, in general, yields shorter lifespan, although overexpression studies have not (with some exceptions) consistently extended lifespan.
 Study of a rat model of premature aging found increased oxidative stress, reduced antioxidant enzyme activity and substantially greater DNA damage in the brain neocortex and hippocampus of the prematurely aged rats than in normally aging control rats.
 The DNA damage 8-OHdG is a product of ROS interaction with DNA.
 Numerous studies have shown that 8-OHdG increases with age (see DNA damage theory of aging).

-Male infertility

-Exposure of spermatozoa to oxidative stress is a major causative agent of male infertility.
-Sperm DNA fragmentation, caused by oxidative stress, appears to be an important factor in the etiology of male infertility.
-A high level of the oxidative DNA damage 8-OHdG is associated with abnormal spermatozoa and male infertility.